Ssu-Chia Cheng: Professional career

 Cheng turned professional at 18 and in 2015, her rookie season on the Ladies European Tour, she came close to defending her title at the Xiamen Open International, finishing runner-up.
 She was also T4 at the Sanya Ladies Open, and ended the season 14th on the Order of Merit.

 In January 2016, she climbed into the top 100 in the Women's World Golf Rankings for the first time.

 Cheng joined the LPGA Tour in 2016 where she made 7 cuts in 16 events, and finished 122nd in the ranking.
 Her best finish was T31 at the ShopRite LPGA Classic.
 She was a member of the Chinese Taipei team at the 2016 International Crown with a 2–2–0 record.

 In 2017, she played 16 events and made only one cut, on home soil at the Swinging Skirts LPGA Taiwan Championship.
 Relegated to the Symetra Tour in 2018, she made 12 cuts in 19 starts with only one top-10 result, a T4 at the Island Resort Championship.

 Cheng staged a turnaround in form in 2019, and made 21 cuts in 22 starts on the Symetra Tour with seven top-10 performances including her first win as a professional at the FireKeepers Casino Hotel Championship.
 She led the Symetra Tour with sub-par holes (260) and eagles (9), and was second in birdies (251).
 She ended the season fourth on the money list to earn LPGA membership for the 2020 season.

+On the 2024 LPGA Tour, Cheng earned two top-10 finishes, including a career-best tied third at the Dana Open.